Rage and the Politics of Power

 Journal each night about the power and control tactics you used during the day that do not reflect the love of who you are.
 Analyze why and how you were unaware of the thought or tactic you used.

-Lesson Six - Learning to Control Anger and be Internally Empowered - Part 1
+Lesson Seven - Learning to Control Anger and be Internally Empowered - Part 1

 This does not even begin to address the thousands of hateful ways in which people are aggressive in rage against others in overt and violent ways.
 However, as I said earlier, it is not a matter of degree, frequency, or intensity; it is a matter of principle.
 And the only solution to the issue is an empathetic and understanding awareness of the difficulty of not acting like a knowledgeable animal and becoming human instead.